-Our counsellors and doctors educate clients on the nature of PTSD – how it develops, what the symptoms are, how it affects the body.
-A thorough understanding of the disorder and why it exists is essential to beginning to learn how to manage it.
+Our counsellors and doctors educate patients on the nature of PTSD: how it develops, what the symptoms are, and how it affects the body.
+A thorough understanding of the disorder and why it occurs is essential for learning how to manage it.
 In addition, addiction education is provided to understand the effects of substances on the brain and body, the multiple causes of addiction, other mental health disorders, risk factors for relapse, and other relevant topics.
-Staff work with clients to support them to increase their engagement in activities they have withdrawn from that provide enjoyment and a sense of accomplishment, and decrease isolation.
+Staff work with patients to help them increase their engagement in activities from which they have withdrawn to provide enjoyment and a sense of accomplishment, and to decrease isolation.

-We help clients develop strategies to manage their symptoms, Dialectical Behavioural Therapy (DBT) and Stress Inoculation Therapy (SIT) is used to help clients develop skills to regulate emotions, develop distress tolerance and increase interpersonal effectiveness.
-This not only reduces the symptoms of PTSD, but also gives the client the tools to do for themselves what they relied on drugs or alcohol for – namely, to regulate intense emotions.
+We help patients develop strategies to manage their symptoms.
+We use Dialectical Behavioural Therapy (DBT) and Stress Inoculation Therapy (SIT) to help patients develop skills to regulate emotions, develop distress tolerance, and increase interpersonal effectiveness.
+This reduces the symptoms of PTSD and also gives the patient tools to regulate intense emotions—thus reducing their need to seek drugs or alcohol.

-Clients begin to work on in-vivo exposure with our Occupational Therapist.
+Patients begin to work on in-vivo exposure with our occupational therapist.
 This involves the gradual, guided, and systematic approach to situations and activities that have been avoided due to distress.
-Clients set their weekly exposure goals with their groups and therapist, and gradually progress through a hierarchy of triggers as progress is made.
-Clients have opportunities to leave property either alone or in groups to support their in vivo exposure work.
-In this stage, clients also attend a Cognitive Processing Therapy (CPT) group that focuses on thoughts and feelings related to their trauma.
-In this group clients identify how the trauma may have impacted how they see themselves and the world, and learn skills to address unhelpful thoughts and feelings.
-Having the support of others who have are struggling with similar difficulties is an important part of this group.
+Patients set their weekly exposure goals with their groups and therapist, and gradually progress through a hierarchy of triggers as progress is made.
+Patients have opportunities to leave the property either alone or in groups to support their in-vivo exposure work.
+In this stage, patients also attend a Cognitive Processing Therapy (CPT) group that focuses on thoughts and feelings related to their trauma.
+In these groups, patients identify how their traumas have affected the way they see themselves and the world, and they learn skills to address counterproductive thoughts and feelings.
+Having the support of others who are struggling with similar difficulties is an important benefit of these groups.

 Towards the end of the program, the focus shifts to planning for next steps and discharge.
-Clients attend sessions to help them identify strategies to maintain their gains when they return home.
-The team works with clients on developing a solid discharge plan and connects them with ongoing support upon leaving Bellwood.
+Patients attend sessions to help them identify strategies to maintain their gains when they return home.
+The team works with patients on developing a solid discharge plan and connects them with ongoing support upon leaving Bellwood.